Dr. Paul D Jepson

 1991: BVMS, University of Glasgow Veterinary School.

-Collectively, the CSIP maintains a 25+ year UK-stranded cetacean database (including causes of death) alongside a national marine mammal and marine turtle tissue archives that facilitate a broad range of collaborative and interdisciplinary research investigating natural or anthropogenic factors that can drive mortality, such as effects of fisheries interactions and impacts of chemical or acoustic pollution.
+The CSIP maintains a 25+ year UK-stranded cetacean database (including causes of death) alongside a national marine mammal, shark and turtle tissue archives.
+These data and tissue archives facilitate a broad range of collaborative and interdisciplinary research investigating natural or anthropogenic factors that can drive mortality, such as effects of fisheries interactions and impacts of chemical or acoustic pollution.

 CSIP-CEFAS research was also focussed on new and emerging POPs such as increasing concentrations of brominated flame retardants in UK-stranded porpoise blubber in the 1990s (Law et al 2010).
 This data contributed directly to the EU-wide ban of the commercial penta- and octa-mix polybrominated diphenyl ether (PBDE) products in 2004.
 Levels of these brominated flame retardants have subsequently declined significantly in UK porpoises (Law et al 2012).
 Collectively, these contaminant-related research findings in European cetaceans inform UK and other European Governments and the European Commission, and feed into other international bodies and agreements including EU Habitats Directives, OSPAR, ICES, ASCOBANS and ACCOBAMS.

 In relation to acoustic (noise) pollution, collaborative research with Professor Antonio Fernandez and colleagues at the University of Las Palmas, Gran Canaria, Spain has identified “acute and systemic gas and fat embolism” in mass stranded beaked whales – a condition associated with a suite of tissue injuries that are very similar to decompression sickness (DCS) or “the bends” in human divers (Jepson et al 2003; Fernandez et al 2005).
 Gas embolic pathology has also occasionally been identified in single UK-stranded cetaceans, predominantly involving deep-diving species.
-The proximity of beaked whale mass stranding events (MSEs) to naval exercises using active sonars suggests that high-intensity acoustic exposure is a causal factor in the pathogenesis of cetacean gas and fat embolic syndrome (DCS).
+The proximity of beaked whale mass stranding events (MSEs) to naval exercises using active sonars suggests that high-intensity acoustic exposure is a causal factor in the pathogenesis of cetacean DCS.
 As a result of our work on gas embolism, the Spanish Government imposed a ban on high powered naval sonars in the vicinity of the Canary Islands that was hailed as a major conservation success since no further cetacean MSEs occurred since the ban was imposed in 2004 (Fernandez A. et al., Nature 2013, 497:317).
-The European Union’s (EU) Parliament also passed, 441-15, a non-binding resolution (10/28/2004) in 2004 urging EU member states “... to adopt a moratorium on the deployment of ...
-LFAS [low frequency active sonar] until a global assessment of its cumulative environmental impacts on whales, dolphins, fish and other marine life is completed.”

 Investigations of other (non-beaked whale) cetacean MSEs in the UK included a short-beaked common dolphin (Delphinus delphis) MSE in 2008 in Cornwall, UK (Jepson et al 2013) and two pilot whales MSEs in Scotland in 2011 and 2012 (Brownlow et al 2014; 2015).
 I have also invited expert on an Independent Scientific Review Panel (ISRP) that met in Washington DC in Feb 2013 and concluded that a 12 kHz multi-beam echo-sounder (deployed by Exxon-Mobil) was the most likely cause of a large (>100 individuals) melon-headed whale (P. electra) MSE in Madagascar in 2008 (Southall et al 2013).
 The IOZ-led CSIP investigation into the 2008 common dolphin MSE in Cornwall concluded that concurrent international naval exercises in the area were the most probable cause (Jepson et al 2013).
 This led directly to specific revisions of Royal Navy activities including a direct role for CSIP scientists in the early reporting of near-shore groups of pelagic cetaceans to Royal Naval Command in Portsmouth.
 The 2008 MSE investigation also led to the establishment of the Marine Underwater Sound Stakeholders Forum (MUSSF) convened by the UK Government (Defra and Ministry of Defence) to specifically discuss and improve the environmental mitigation of naval activities and of which IOZ (CSIP) continues to form an integral part.